Snorkeling Gear makes exploring the water Fun

 After purchasing a new mask and for maintaining the quality of your mask, prepare a dilute solution of neutral, mild soap to wash the inside of the lens of the mask.
 If this is not done, the mask surface could easily become foggy.
 After the lens has been washed with the soap solution, thoroughly rinse away all soap from the mask surface with water.
 The use of petroleum-based or strong soap can cause the frame to deteriorate.
 Your mask, fins, and snorkel should be rinsed thoroughly with clean water after each use.
 Store them in a cool place with no exposure to the sun for longer life.

 Be Sea friendly

-The sea is for everyone to enjoy.
-But there are some regulations.
+The sea is for everyone to enjoy, but there are some regulations.
 Please acquaint yourself with local regulations.
 While we are all able to enjoy marine sports, remember that not only the fishermen’s rights should be protected, but also nature.
-Let us all contribute to keep the sea clean and clear.
+Let us all contribute to keeping the sea clean and clear.
 Dispose of litter properly.

 Please remember these points when snorkeling

 You must be a competent swimmer before attempting snorkeling.

 Do not snorkel alone.
 Always have a buddy.